TreeOfSelf/pgpencrypt.chat/README.md

 ## Features

-- Server never sees your keys or passwords
+- Server never sees your private keys, passwords, or any of the data your transfer
 - Password protected .key file
 - Use PGP encryption easily
 - Safe and Secure